- Recovery Library

 A program of one-day workshops designed to upskill nurses in line with current practice innovations, challenges and policy directions.View

-A ten-day introduction to the theory and practice of psychotherapeutic nursing, and how it aligns with recovery-oriented practiceView
+A ten-day introduction to the theory and practice of psychotherapeutic nursing, designed to strengthen community mental health practiceView

 Vic Collaborative Mental Health Nursing CONFERENCE